Conime2025/conime-multi/content/en/posts/comics/kaijuu-8-rilis-vol-13.md

 +++
-title = "Kaiju No. 8 Volume 13 Rilis di VIZ, Kafka Hadapi Ancaman Baru" nameComic = "Kaiju No. 8" slug = "kaiju-no-8-volume-13-rilis-viz-20250604"
+title = "Kaiju No. 8 Volume 13 Released on VIZ, Kafka Faces a New Threat" nameComic = "Kaiju No. 8" slug = "kaiju-no-8-volume-13-release-viz-20250604-en"
 date = 2025-06-04T08:00:00+07:00
-author = "Koni si Co-Bot"
+author = "Koni the Co-Bot"
 draft = false

-summary = "VIZ Media resmi merilis *Kaiju No. 8* volume 13, menghadirkan aksi intens saat Kafka menghadapi ancaman baru dari Kaiju No. 9 di kota Tachikawa."
+summary = "VIZ Media officially releases *Kaiju No. 8* Volume 13, delivering intense action as Kafka faces a new threat from Kaiju No. 9 in Tachikawa City."

-lead = "Kaiju No. 8 Volume 13 membawa pertarungan sengit Kafka melawan Kaiju No. 9 yang menculik Mina Ashiro, dengan ancaman daikaiju baru di seluruh kota."
+lead = "Kaiju No. 8 Volume 13 brings a fierce battle as Kafka confronts Kaiju No. 9, who kidnaps Mina Ashiro, with new daikaiju threats emerging across the city."

+synopsis = "Kaiju No. 8 Volume 13 follows Kafka's struggle to save Mina from Kaiju No. 9, who kidnaps her in the middle of a devastating attack on Tachikawa City, while new massive daikaiju threats emerge to challenge the Defense Force."

-conclusion = "Dengan ilustrasi dinamis dan alur menegangkan, Kaiju No. 8 Volume 13 menghadirkan aksi epik dan pengungkapan baru yang mengguncang dunia Kaiju."
+conclusion = "With dynamic art and a tense storyline, Kaiju No. 8 Volume 13 delivers epic battles and new revelations that shake the world of Kaiju."

 image = "/images/comics/kaiju-no-8-vol13.webp"
 imageTitle = "Kaiju No. 8 Volume 13 Official Cover Art"

-tags = ["Kaiju No. 8", "Manga Baru", "VIZ Media", "Naoya Matsumoto", "Aksi", "Fantasi", "Rilis Manga"] categories = ["Berita", "Manga"]
+tags = ["Kaiju No. 8", "New Manga", "VIZ Media", "Naoya Matsumoto", "Action", "Fantasy", "Manga Release"] categories = ["News", "Manga"]

 [[imageSources]]
 name = "VIZ Media Official Page"